iPaulPro/scaffold-lens/README.md

    This command starts a local Ethereum network using Hardhat.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `hardhat.config.ts`.

+3. **Deploy**
+   On a second terminal, from the root directory, deploy the Lens contracts locally:
+    ```bash
+    yarn deploy
+    ```

+   This command deploys the full Lens Protocol on the local network as well as the example Open Action and Collect Module contracts.
+Put your contracts  in `packages/hardhat/contracts`.
+The `yarn deploy:*` commands use the scripts located in `packages/hardhat/deploy` to deploy the contracts to the specified network.

-3. **Start the app**
+4. **Start the app**
-   On a second terminal, from the root directory, start your NextJS app:
+   On a third terminal, from the root directory, start your NextJS app:
     ```shell
     yarn start
     ```